Inequality Constrained Stochastic Nonlinear Optimization via Active-Set Sequential Quadratic Programming: Conclusion

-Last but not least, it is known in the deterministic regime that differentiable merit functions can overcome the Maratos effect locally and achieve fast local rate, while non-smooth merit functions (without advanced local adjustment) cannot.
-This raises questions: what is the local rate of the proposed algorithm, and is the local rate better than the one using non-smooth merit functions as it is the case in the deterministic regime?
-To answer these questions, we need to understand the local behavior of stochastic line search.
-Such a local study complements the existing global analysis and bridges the gap between stochastic SQP and deterministic SQP.
+Finally, as mentioned in Section \ref{sec:4.2}, non-asymptotic analysis and iteration complexity of the proposed scheme are missing in our global analysis.
+Further, it is known for deterministic setting that differentiable merit functions can overcome the Maratos effect and facilitate a fast local rate, while non-smooth~merit functions (without advanced local modifications) cannot.
+This~raises~the questions: what is the local rate of the proposed StoSQP, and is the local rate better than the one using non-smooth merit functions?
+To answer these~questions, we need a better understanding on the local behavior of stochastic line search.
+Such a local study would complement the established global analysis, recognize the benefits of the differentiable merit functions, and bridge the understanding gap between stochastic SQP and deterministic SQP.